 Kobie Flowers joined Brown, Goldstein & Levy in October, 2016, after managing his own small firm in Washington, DC.

-Kobie is, first and foremost, a trial lawyer, with over 15 years of courtroom experience.
+Kobie is, first and foremost, a trial lawyer, with nearly 20 years of courtroom experience.
 He specializes in representing individuals and businesses in complex criminal and civil matters.
-His first-chair trial experience in building cases for the government as a federal prosecutor and in fighting the government’s efforts as an assistant federal public defender (AFPD) provides him with an uncommon insight into trial practice.
+His first-chair trial experience in building cases for the government as a federal civil rights prosecutor and in fighting the government’s efforts as an assistant federal public defender (AFPD) provides him with an uncommon insight into trial practice.
 In both roles, Kobie was trained in and maintained the highest standards of trial advocacy.
 He brings that tradition of excellence to the private practice of law.

 As a member of the Attorney General’s Honors Program, Kobie was a civil rights prosecutor at the United States Department of Justice for over four years.
 There, he conducted complex grand jury investigations involving fraud, false statements, obstruction of justice, and perjury charges as aspects of enforcing federal criminal civil rights statutes.
 While at the Department, he specialized in the prosecution of police brutality cases.
 Kobie was one of the prosecutors who successfully tried the largest case against federal correctional officers in the history of the Civil Rights Division.
 For that effort, he earned the Civil Rights Division’s Special Commendation for Outstanding Service.
 Kobie never lost a case as a federal civil rights prosecutor.